How to get free entry to St Paul’s Cathedral, London

 How much do St Paul’s Cathedral tickets cost?

-General admission tickets to St Paul’s Cathedral cost £25 at the time of writing.
-This price does allow you to explore all five levels of the cathedral and join a guided tour whilst inside.
+General admission tickets to St Paul’s Cathedral cost £27 as of January 2026.
+This price does allow you to explore all five levels of one of the greatest European cathedrals and join a guided tour whilst inside.
 The St Paul’s Cathedral entry ticket also includes a multimedia guide, available in several languages, that helps visitors understand more about the cathedral’s history and architecture.

 But there are a few exceptions – it is possible to get free entry into St Paul’s Cathedral.